Charges: Man Was Nearly 3 Times Over Legal Limit While Driving Duluth Basketball Team's Bus

 DULUTH, Minn.
-(WCCO) — A Sturgeon Lake man is accused of driving drunk while operating a bus full of Duluth high school student-athletes.
+(WCCO) — A Sturgeon Lake man is accused of driving drunk while operating a bus full of Duluth high school student-athletes and coaching staff.

 The St. Louis County Attorney’s Office says 47-year-old Shawn Edward Zelazny is charged with two counts of second-degree driving while impaired, and a count of driving a commercial motor vehicle while impaired.